tchajed/sys-verif-fa25/docs/notes/hoare.md

 :::

+Hoare logic and its extensions are the basis of a good deal of program reasoning, including more semi-automated verification tools like Dafny and F\*, as well as the Iris framework we will use in this class.
+The general setup is that the user writes pre- and post-conditions in the source code and then some form of automation kicks in to prove that those annotations are correct.
+The purpose of learning Hoare logic itself rather than starting with verifying programs is to understand more deeply two things:

+1. What does it mean to have a "verified" program annotated with pre- and post-conditions when the verification succeeds?
+2. When a proof fails, what reasoning are tools following?

+The second question is especially important since you will face failed proofs in verification (either because of incorrect code, incorrect specifications, or because the proof isn't done), and it is extremely helpful to have a good mental model of what's going on when debugging them.

 ## Programming language

 We'll start by defining a programming language and its semantics.
 The goal right now is to have just enough features to understand the rules of Hoare logic; eventually we'll add features to enable writing useful programs, without changing the structure of the verification features.